apache/storm/docs/Performance.md

 #### Built-in wait strategies:
-These wait strategies are availabe for use with all of the above mentioned wait situations.
+These wait strategies are available for use with all of the above mentioned wait situations.

 - **ProgressiveWaitStrategy** : This strategy can be used for Bolt Wait or Backpressure Wait situations.
 Set the strategy to 'org.apache.storm.policy.WaitStrategyProgressive' to select this wait strategy.
 This is a dynamic wait strategy that enters into progressively deeper states of CPU conservation if the Backpressure Wait or Bolt Wait situations persist.